 - In February 1999, there was another change in the Michael Jackson Trust structures.
 The company MJ LLC merged into the newly constituted MJ-ATV Publishing Trust.

-- The fourth loan by September 2005 was already planned in the loan agreement. (but events changed sharply, and MJ credit facilities were already in Fortress hands).
+- The fourth loan by September 2005 was already planned in the loan agreement. (but events changed sharply, and MJ credit facilities were already in Fortress’s hands).

-Why going from a fixed rate on a fluctuating one?
-Because in 2002, the LIBOR rate was lower than the US prime rate, and although floating, there was good chances of speculation.
+Why going from a fixed rate to a fluctuating one?
+Because in 2002, the LIBOR rate was lower than the US prime rate, and although floating, there were good chances of speculation.
 With a hedging contract, the risks of an increase in rates should limit the damage.

 In short: Libor + spread rate, the hedge contract costs, the amendments cost, and bank services: everything for MJ accounts.
 Absolutely normal, just financial practices.
 Banks always cover themselves.
 But Michael Jackson’s Bank of America loan was really overcollateralized.
 Here the details:

 - MJ-ATV Trust pledged to Bank Of America all MJ ATV’s rights, titles, and interest in Sony/ATV.
 That meant all the economic interest in Sony/ATV, all distributions, all deposit accounts, including the interest-bearing cash collateral account.
 All security accounts and investment accounts, all notes, certificates of deposit, deposits, accounts, checks.

 - Account Collateral: all interests, dividends, cash, instruments, and other property from time to time received and receivable.

 - All the rights to the Hedge Contract Agreement.